Chapter Twelve: Current Liabilities and Employer Obligations

 Some short-term borrowing agreements may stipulate that a year is assumed to have 360 days, instead of the obvious 365 days.
 In the old days, before calculators, this could perhaps be justified to ease calculations.
 In modern days, it may be that a lender is seeking to prey on unsuspecting borrowers.
 For example, interest on a $100,000, 8% loan for 180 days would be $4,000 assuming a 360-day year ($100,000 X .08 X 180/360), but only $3,945 based on the more correct 365-day year ($100,000 X .08 X 180/365).
 It becomes apparent that one should be alert to the stated assumptions intrinsic to a loan agreement.

 Compounding is another concept that should be understood.
 So far in this text, simple interest has been used in the illustrated calculations.
 This merely means that Interest = Loan X Interest Rate X Time.
 But, at some point, it is fair to assume that the accumulated interest will also start to accrue interest.
 Some people call this “interest on the interest.”
 In the next chapter, this will be examined in much more detail.
-For the moment, just take note that a loan agreement will address this by stating the frequency of compounding.
-Compounding can occur annually, quarterly, monthly, daily, and even continuously (which requires a bit of calculus to deduce).
-The narrower the frequency, the greater the amount of total interest that will be calculated.
+For now, just take note that a loan agreement will address this by stating the frequency of compounding, which can occur annually, quarterly, monthly, daily, or continuously (which requires a bit of calculus to compute).
+The narrower the frequency, the greater the amount of total interest.

 The journal entry to record a note with interest included in face value (also known as a note issued at discount), is as follows: